 - Chikushōdō 畜生道 (Realm of Animals) – If you ever wondered what living the life of your favorite animal might be like, this is the realm for you.
 The realm is characterized by stupidity and servitude.
-Although considered a downgrade from the the next two realms, there is a possibility you might hit the jackpot and and be born as Tajima cattle.
+Although considered a downgrade from the next two realms, there is a possibility you might hit the jackpot and be born as Tajima cattle.

 - Ashuradō 阿修羅道 (Realm of Constant War) – I hope your Call of Duty or Battlefield skills are up to snuff.
 This realm is filled with anger and jealousy.